 The final official activity of the Carnival is the flight of the Lion of San Marco, painted on a large canvas.
 The 12 Marie and the Doge will salute the flag, which is pulled up from the square to the top of the bell tower.
 It starts at 5 PM, after the award ceremony for the winner of the Festa delle Marie.

 There are many masked balls and parties all over Venice, but they are rather expensive to attend.
 They often include dinner, a show and music.
 One of these is the Official Dinner Ball ‘Nurture Love, Feed the Folly’ which is organized by the Carnevale di Venezia.
 It is held in the Ca’ Vendramin Calergi along Canal Grande on February 15 and 16 and from February 20 until February 25.
 The show will be performed by Principe Maurice and the international cast of dancers, musicians, performers and actors of Nu’Art, which will be dressed in Venetian costumes by Atelier Pietro Longhi and Nicolao.
 Dj Oyadi e Gloria Fregonese is in charge of the musical aspect of the evening.
 Tickets need to be booked beforehand.

 At the Arsenale (Tese 93-94), the young at heart can attend the live music and DJ sets with international artists until 3.30 in the morning.
 These entertaining evenings take place on February 15 and from February 21 until February 24.

 Can’t get enough of Carnevale di Venezia?

-If you are interested in seeing more pictures from Carnival, have a look at my video on YouTube.
-It will certainly make you wonder if you still have time to book a flight to experience it first-hand.
-Alternatively, you can buy the book Venezia in maschera, with great pictures of masks and costumes or read Carnival for the death, a novel which is set during Carnival.
+If you are interested in seeing more pictures from Carnival, you can buy the book Venezia in maschera or the calendar Magical masks of Venice, both with great pictures of masks and costumes, or read Carnival for the dead, a novel which is set during Carnival.